google/turbinia/docs/developer/develop-local.md

 # Developing on a local Turbinia setup (no cloud required)

-We will be using a local setup of the Turbinia stack using Docker.
-See [here](../../docker/local/README.md) on how to setup the local Turbinia stack.
+See [here](../../docker/local/README.md) on how to setup the local Turbinia stack with Docker.

 After you have the local stack up and running a usual development cycle would look like below.